[border wall header art]

 Abbey Carpenter has worked, taught and volunteered in the areas of social justice and environmental sustainability.
 She is the author of several book relating to the border.

-Border Theology & Other Spiritual Thoughts with Randy Mayer and Father Ray
+Border Theology and Other Spiritual Thoughts with Randy Mayer and Father Ray (offered Saturday only)

-Father Ray Ridings and Rev. Randy Mayer will be sharing some of their thoughts and reflections about the border and immigration through the lens of faith and action.
+Father Ray Ridings and Rev. Randy Mayer will share thoughts and reflections about the border and immigration through the lens of faith and action.
 Both Ray and Randy are active Samaritans spending lots of time in the desert and with thousands of migrants and volunteers.
-In the midst of that work the holy and sacred have appeared.
+In the midst of that work, the holy and sacred have appeared.

 Father Ray is a Catholic priest who spent years doing ministry in Latin America and is now doing ministry along the border.